 • 1 cup light brown sugar lightly packed

-• 1 cup granulated sugar plus some extra for rolling cookie dough balls
+• 1 cup granulated sugar plus extra for rolling cookie dough balls

 • 1 cup creamy peanut butter see note 1